SimpleDataLabsInc/prophecy-docs/docs/architecture/deployment/private-saas/private-saas.md

 ## Requirements

-To install Prophecy on-premise the following infrastructure requirements must be satisfied:
+To install Prophecy private SAAS the following infrastructure requirements must be satisfied:

 ### Cluster

-- **Kubernetes Version (minimum):** 1.14
+- **Kubernetes Version (minimum):** 1.21
 - **Images:** Accessible from a secure container registry available at `gcr.io`.
 This location can be configured to a customer's internal container registry.

 Minimum service requirements: